 Shopify dropshipping is a popular e-commerce business model that allows anyone to sell physical products without having to own any stock.
-It’s ideal for entrepreneurs who are looking to start a Shopify store with limited capital, want to test a product before investing in it, or for those who already have an e-commerce store and now want to take it to the next level.
+It’s ideal for entrepreneurs who are looking to start a Shopify store with limited capital, want to test a product before investing in it, or for those who already have an e-commerce store and now want to test different strategies.

 In this guide, you’ll find answers to the following questions: